alexdos944/MYLIB/README.md

 To run the project use :
 curl -fsSL https://raw.githubusercontent.com/brunogo25/42-cli/main/install.sh | bash

-then type 42 on your terminal to select the project and test it.
+Then type 42 on your terminal to select the project and test it.

 Credits of the tester : https://github.com/brunogo25/42-cli